 Whenever the RV engine is running the alternator is being turned which provides current and voltage to the RV’s on board charge controller.
 Whenever the battery charge gets depleted through use the controller senses that it needs to be topped up and provides the required charge it needs.

-Whenever your RV is stationary with the engine is off and connected to external power like it often is at an RV park the battery is charged through shore power.
+Whenever your RV is stationary with the engine off and connected to external power, like it often is at an RV park, the battery is charged through shore power.
 Similar to the alternator the shore power also feeds through the surge protector and into the charge controller which supplies charge to your battery when it is needed.

 If you are off camping off grid (without shore power connected) it is common to have a generator to supply your charge controller with the power it needs to charge your battery.
 Most RVs have onboard propane or diesel generators mounted below the chassis but you can also use an external generator to do the job.